Key Stages 3 - 4

 Throughout secondary school, students also undertake impartial and independent Careers Guidance, entrepreneurship, cross-curricular studies and Personal, Social & Health Education.
 All students are encouraged to participate in wider learning opportunities through the many clubs, societies and curricular group projects.
-Students are given opportunity to have tuition in learning a musical instrument, and will enjoy wider artistic, sporting and cultural events, including day and residential trips to complement in-school learning.
+Students are given the opportunity to learn a musical instrument, and will wider artistic, sporting and cultural events, including day and residential trips to complement in-school learning.

 Life at the AcademyHear what our Head Boy and Girl have to say about life at the Academy